American University of Nigeria

-American University of Nigeria The American University of Nigeria (AUN) is a private university in Yola the capital of Adamawa, Nigeria.
+The American University of Nigeria (AUN) is a private university in Yola the capital of Adamawa, Nigeria.
 It offers an American-style liberal arts higher education at undergraduate, graduate, and professional levels.

-Founded in 2003,[1] AUN, Africa’s first “Development University,” is accredited by the National Universities Commission (NUC).[2]
-Its current faculty numbers 93, its undergraduate and graduate enrollment is 1500 students. as the first American-style university in Sub-Saharan Africa.
+AUN was founded in 2003 and is Africa’s first "Development University".
+Its current faculty numbers 93, its undergraduate and graduate enrollment is 1500 students.
+It is known as the first American-style university in Sub-Saharan Africa.
 AUN is accredited by the National Universities Commission (NUC).

 History

-Founded in 2004 by a former Vice President of Nigeria and Peoples Democratic Party presidential candidate in the 2019 election, Atiku Abubakar, American University of Nigeria enrolled its first students in 2005.
+Founded in 2003 by a former Vice President of Nigeria and Peoples Democratic Party presidential candidate in the 2019 election, Atiku Abubakar, American University of Nigeria enrolled its first students in 2005.
 The university is located in Yola, the state capital of Adamawa.

 The university was originally named the ABTI American University of Nigeria before it was renamed to AUN.
 AUN is the first American-style institution of higher learning in sub-Saharan Africa (the only other such university in Africa is the American University in Cairo in Egypt).
 AUN is a member of the Global Liberal Arts Alliance.

-The university's current president is Dr. Margee Ensign, preceded by Dr. David Huwiler, Dr. Michael Smith, Dr. Margee Ensign, Dr. Dawn Dekle.
+The university's current president is Professor.
+DeWayne P. Frazier, preceded by Dr. David Huwiler, Dr. Michael Smith, Dr. Margee Ensign (2010–2016), (2021–2022), Dr. Dawn Dekle.

 The institution was conceived as a university that would focus on development issues while providing an education modeled after the best US practices in content and pedagogy.
 The three original constituent schools were Arts & Sciences, Business & Entrepreneurship, and IT & Computing.
 In 2007, the name of the institution was changed to its present name of the American University of Nigeria (AUN).
 The pioneer class of 92 students graduated in 2009.
 Every class since then has graduated on schedule.

 In 2008, the National Universities Commission (NUC) accredited AUN programs and re-accredited them in 2013.
 In 2012, AUN launched a graduate program, the Executive Master’s degree in Information Technology.
 Since then, more programs up to the Ph.D. level have been approved by the NUC.

 In 2014, it opened the Robert A. Pastor Library and e-Learning Center.